About Me

 Mt.
 Norwottuck marked the start of a series of collaborations with poet David Troupes; these include Nauset, a chamber opera which received performances in Cambridge and London; A Man Drags the Carcass of a Deer, a short video opera created as part of the European Union’s OperaVision program; and their ongoing project, The Conifers, a sci-fi opera about human relationships with the environment in a time of ecological destruction, which has been developed through a Jerwood Opera Writing Fellowship at Snape Maltings.
 Red as Blood, an opera scene depicting an excerpt from 13th-century Icelandic text Njal’s Saga, was performed in several venues across the UK by Helios Chamber Opera.

+His string quartet cool water do not drink was a winner of the Molinari Quartet's Ninth International Composition Competition.
 Recent commissions for smaller forces include Some Recitall, and contestation by the Peculier Offices, words, and dedes, of the 7 Heptarchicall Princes (mezzo-soprano and guitar, featuring a text by Elizabethan-era occultist John Dee) for the Bowers-Fader Duo, We’ll all be gone (a piano piece reflecting on the COVID-19 pandemic) for Michael Beckerman, and Fossils (contralto and drone) for Jess Dandy at the Oxford Lieder Festival.
 Pack of Orders, a setting of poems by Soviet labor theorist Alexei Gastev for soprano, bass clarinet, harp and double bass, was commissioned by The Hermes Experiment who have performed it at numerous UK venues and for several BBC radio broadcasts; it also features on their award-winning debut album HERE WE ARE.
 Other groups and musicians that have performed his works include TAK, the International Contemporary Ensemble, ensemble mise-en, the PRISM Quartet, the Eblana String Trio, the Talea Ensemble, andPlay, Yarn|Wire, Ensemble Nikel, Jude Carlton, Laura Cocks, Jess Dandy, Marco Fusi, and Charlotte Mundy.

 Electronic media are an increasingly important part of his work.
 Forest (an intertwining) was recently installated at the Society for Electro-Acoustic Music in the United States’ National Conference.
 CITIZEN, an interactive work about urban soundscapes, has been installed at the Sonorities Festival at the Sonic Arts Research Centre (Belfast) and at the SEAMUS National Conference.
 The Breach was developed during a residency at Fire Island National Seashore, and subsequently installed in their visitors’ center.
 Coruscation, an audiovisual work, has featured in concerts at Carneglie Mellon, UWisconsin-Milwaukee, and the Goa Short Film Festival.
 In this short Life and Everything are pieces for “Zoom choir,” using a web-based interface to co-ordinate voices singing together online.